Skip to main content

 Choose Japan if

-You want polish, compact routing, seasonal rituals, strong rail clarity, and a lower language/payment learning curve.
+You want polish, compact routing, seasonal rituals, strong rail clarity, and a lower language or payment learning curve.

 Watch: Expect higher per-day cost, heavy seasonal crowding, and less dramatic landscape scale in one trip.